-School paperwork and homework organization is every parent’s challenge!
-I didn’t realize until we were a few weeks into Kindergarten!
-We desperately needed some place to hold her homework folder and other in-progress paperwork.
-This is what I came up with!
+I didn’t realize until we were a few weeks into Kindergarten that we desperately needed someplace to hold homework and other in-progress paperwork.

-The best part is – I used scraps and an old shelf and the only cost was the hooks.
-The old shelf I have had been laying around for about 7 years…it belonged to an Ikea organizer (seen used as a bed side table).
+The old shelf I have had been laying around for about 7 years…it belonged to an Ikea organizer (seen used as a bedside table).
 As you see, it had been stained and tested for paint at some point in its garage life.
 Yes!!
 I save everything! 😉

 Materials need for DIY Homework station –